toptensoftware/VBoxHeadlessTray/readme.markdown

 Requirements
 ------------

+VBoxHeadlessTray 3.2 requires VirtualBox 3.2 to be installed.
-Requires VirtualBox 3.1.2 to be installed.
+VBoxHeadlessTray 1.2 requires VirtualBox 3.1.2 to be installed.

 Machine execution, machine management and all other functionality is still supplied by Virtual Box.
 VBoxHeadlessTray is a simple front end that hosts VirtualBox runtime.

 Testing on Windows XP, Windows Vista and Windows 7.